Stormzy

 October 2021 #Merky Books released Keisha the Sket, a viral serialised novel from the mid-2000s, which included both the original text-speak version and a rewrite in standard English.

-2020 In response to the George Floyd protests, Stormzy announced his commitment to donate £1 million a year for 10 years to organizations fighting racial inequality and promoting black empowerment in the UK.
+2020 Pledged to donate £1 million annually for 10 years to charities and organizations fighting racial inequality, justice reform, and black empowerment in the United Kingdom.

 2020 Stormzy was recognized for his contributions to music and activism, ranking number 5 in the annual Powerlist and earning an estimated net worth of £20 million.